ITShirre/www.shirre.com/_products/003-pthtype.md

 H-Type boost the mmWave antenna performance to new levels.

-H-Type is designed and manufactured to ensure the best dielectric performance.
-Specially formulated to sustain severe environment, the material has extremely low moisture absorption and PIM rate.
-Maintaining a stable electrical and mechanical properties in humid environment enables the best antenna performance and makes H-Type a right solution for high-class 5G applications.
+H-type is designed and manufactured to ensure low moisture absorption, stable electrical and mechanical properties in humid environment.
+The stable performance makes H-Type the perfect solution for multi-layer stackup.